 - 52.67% of the adults in Monmouth Junction have earned a 4-year college degree, master’s degree, M.D., law degree, or even PhD, which is significantly higher than the national average of 21.84% for all cities and towns.

-A strategic location in Middlesex County, N.J., midway between New York and Philadelphia; South Brunswick offers residents award-winning schools; stable taxes; and vast open spaces.
+A strategic location in Middlesex County, N.J., midway between New York and Philadelphia; this desirable place to live offers residents award-winning schools; stable taxes; and vast open spaces.